Jeiwan/uniswapv3-book/src/milestone_4/multi-pool-swaps.md

 # Multi-Pool Swaps

 We're now proceeding to the core of this milestone–implementing multi-pool swaps in our contracts.
-We won't touch Pool contract in this milestone because it's a core contract that should implement only core features.
-Multi-pool swaps is a utility feature, and we'll implement it in Manager and Quoter contracts.
+We won't touch the Pool contract in this milestone because it's a core contract that should implement only core features.
+Multi-pool swaps are a utility feature, and we'll implement it in the Manager and Quoter contracts.

 ## Updating the Manager Contract

 ### Single-Pool and Multi-Pool Swaps
-In our current implementation, `swap` function in Manager contract supports only single-pool swaps and takes pool address in parameters:
+In our current implementation, the `swap` function in the Manager contract supports only single-pool swaps and takes pool address in parameters:

 ```solidity
 function swap(